interlynk-io/sbommv/docs/examples.md

     export INTERLYNK_SECURITY_TOKEN="lynk_test_EV2DxRfCfn4wdM8FVaiGkb6ny3KgSJ7JE5zT"
     ```

-Now let's have some hands-on with following examples.
+Now let's dive into various use cases and examples.

-## 1. Basic Transfer(Specific Repository): GitHub  → Interlynk
+## 1. Basic Transfer(Single Repository): GitHub  → Interlynk

-### Github Release Method: Fetch SBOMs from the latest GitHub repo release and upload to Interlynk
+### Github Release Method

+#### Fetch SBOMs from the latest GitHub release of a repository and upload to Interlynk

 ```bash
 sbommv transfer --input-adapter=github --in-github-url="https://github.com/sigstore/cosign" \
                 --output-adapter=interlynk --out-interlynk-url="https://app.interlynk.io/lynkapi"
 ```

+- **What this does**:
+  - Fetches SBOMs from the latest release of the repository sigstore/cosign
+  - Uploads them to Interlynk

-### GitHub API Method (Dependency Graph): Fetch SBOMs using the GitHub API and upload to Interlynk
+### GitHub API Method (Dependency Graph)

+#### Fetch SBOMs using the GitHub API and upload to Interlynk

 ```bash
 sbommv transfer --input-adapter=github --in-github-url="https://github.com/sigstore/cosign" \
                 --in-github-method=api --output-adapter=interlynk --out-interlynk-url="https://app.interlynk.io/lynkapi"
 ```

+- **What this does**:
+  - Fetches SBOMs from GitHub’s dependency graph API for the repository sigstore/cosign
+  - Uploads them to Interlynk

 **NOTE**:

-- This is the default github method for fetching SBOMs
-- Best when the repository does not publish SBOMs in releases.
+- This method is useful when no SBOMs are published in releases

-### GitHub Tool Method (SBOM Generation Using Syft): Fetch SBOMs by cloning the repository, then generates SBOM using Syft and finally upload to Interlynk
+### GitHub Tool Method (SBOM Generation Using Syft)

+#### Fetch SBOMs by cloning the repo, generating an SBOM with Syft, and uploading it to Interlynk

 ```bash
 sbommv transfer --input-adapter=github --in-github-url="https://github.com/sigstore/cosign" \
                 --in-github-method=tool --output-adapter=interlynk --out-interlynk-url="https://app.interlynk.io/lynkapi"
 ```

+- **What this does**:
+  - Clones the repository
+  - Generates an SBOM using Syft for the repository sigstore/cosign
+  - Uploads them to Interlynk

 **NOTE**:

 - Useful when neither API nor Release provides SBOMs.

-### Fetch SBOMs for a Specific GitHub Branch (Tool Method Only)
+#### Fetch SBOMs for a Specific GitHub Branch (Tool Method Only)

 ```bash
 sbommv transfer --input-adapter=github --in-github-url="https://github.com/sigstore/cosign" \
                 --in-github-method=tool --in-github-branch="main" \
                 --output-adapter=interlynk --out-interlynk-url="https://app.interlynk.io/lynkapi"
 ```

+- **What this does**:
+  - Clones the main branch instead of the default branch.
+  - Generates an SBOM using Syft for the repository sigstore/cosign
+  - Uploads them to Interlynk

 **NOTE**: